yaboieeek/BPTF-button-on-different-sites/readme.md

 <h1>backpack tf button on different sites</h1>
 <h2>In a nutshell</h2>
-  ...it adds a button, that opens item's stat page on backpack.tf, sometimes script may not work, because bptf search api, which my scripts rely on, is not perfect and sometimes (eg. effect or item name has "-" in it), returns no results
+  ...it adds a button, that opens item's stat page on backpack.tf,
+  <p>sometimes script may not work, because bptf search api, which my scripts rely on, is not perfect and sometimes (eg. effect or item name has "-" in it), returns no results</p>
 <img src = 'https://imgur.com/u1S7u50.png' style = 'height: 15rem'>
 <h2>STN button script</h2>
 <a href = 'https://github.com/yaboieeek/BPTF-button-on-different-sites/raw/refs/heads/main/buttonadderultimate.user.js'>Press to install the script</a>